dfinity/motoko/doc/md/getting-started/basic-concepts.md

 In many cases objects are used as simply containers of data, which we refer to as *records*.
 When building records, Motoko has a simplified syntax to offer, where semicolon-separated labelled fields are placed in braces.
 The labels are identifiers (with a leading `var` when the field is mutable) followed by `=` and the initial value.
 All fields are public, and contribute to the record's type.

-Furthermore, syntactic forms are provided for building new records from existing ones and/or adding new fields (or replacing existing ones).
-The *base* records/objects are separated by the `and` keyword and can be followed by `with` and semicolon-separated additional (or overwriting) fields.
-Again, the bases and fields are wrapped in braces, indicating record formation.
-When the bases have overlapping fields (considering their types) then a disambiguating field overwrite must be provided.
-The original bases remain unmodified, and thus we refer to this as functional record combination and extension.
+Furthermore, syntactic forms are provided for building new records from existing ones, adding new fields, or replacing existing ones.
+The *base* records and objects are separated by the `and` keyword and can be followed by `with` and semicolon-separated additional (or overwriting) fields.
+The bases and fields are wrapped in braces, indicating record formation.
+When the bases have overlapping fields (considering their types), then a disambiguating field overwrite must be provided.
+The original bases remain unmodified, and thus we refer to this as a functional record combination and extension.

 ## Printing values